'Expect to laugh, to think, to greatly admire this artist.' - ABC

 Okka is the writer/performer/producer of, among others, a deaf-accessible, solo poetry/art show, Eve and Mary Are Having Coffee.
 It premiered at Edinburgh Fringe 2014 as Indonesia’s only representative, with a grant from HIVOS.
 She was recognized in 2014 by UNFPA as one of Indonesia’s “Inspirational Young Leaders Driving Social Change", for highly prolific, pioneering international work in inclusive, accessible arts.

-Published internationally in anthologies and journals, Okka has presented work extensively, in nine countries, been awarded six residencies and various grants, and given two TEDx talks (Jakarta and Youth@Chennai).
+Published internationally in anthologies and journals, Okka has presented work extensively, in nine countries, is a frequent public speaker, and has been awarded six residencies and various grants.
 She is author and illustrator of poetry-art book Indigenous Species (Tilted Axis Press, December 2016), co-editor with Ng Yi-Sheng of HEAT: A Southeast Asian Urban Anthology (Buku Fixi Publishing, 2016), and co-editor, with Sandra Alland and Daniel Sluman, of Nine Arches Press' UK anthology of D/deaf and disabled poets (forthcoming May 2017).
-A PhD-by-practice researcher at Goldsmiths, as an LPDP Scholar in Visual Cultures, Okka is currently working on a novel and visual works.
+A PhD-by-practice researcher at Goldsmiths, as an LPDP Scholar in Visual Cultures, Okka is currently working on a book and visual works.
 Her first full-length poetry collection, Rope, will be published by Nine Arches Press in October 2017.

 Khairani Barokka (b.
 1985) is a writer, poet and interdisciplinary artist.
 She has also been a highly prolific practitioner of think/do advocacy in the arts, particularly on the ways in which innovation in storytelling can increase inclusion and access for and by disability cultures and feminisms (both of which she is happy to be a part of).
 Born in Jakarta, Okka works, teaches, and is published internationally, in print and online (see WRITING for recently published and forthcoming work).
 Her lectures, performances, workshops, and/or projects have been presented extensively, in India, the US, Australia, Malaysia, the UK, Austria, Germany, Singapore, and her native Indonesia.
 She has a masters from ITP at NYU’s Tisch School of the Arts, as a Tisch Departmental Fellow, working on participatory, interactive art, literature, and social issues storytelling.
 Her BA (High Honors, College Scholar) was from Middlebury College in Sociology/Anthropology.